-This option displays a comma-separated list of the recognized suffixes.
-An additional suffix that depends on the current browser language may also be recognized without it being explicitly listed in this option.
+This option contains a comma-separated list of the recognized suffixes.
+An additional suffix that depends on the current browser language may also be recognized without it being explicitly listed.

-With this preference enabled, history, text zoom, and scroll position is saved for each page.
-At present this additional information is ignored when the archive is opened.
+With this preference enabled, history, text zoom, and scroll position are saved for each page.
+This additional information is ignored when the archive is opened.

 When this setting is enabled, the character set specified for pages saved inside MAFF archives is ignored.
-Enabling this option may be useful for troubleshooting problems with internationalization.
-This option will cause saved pages to be displayed incorrectly in most cases.
+Enabling this option may be useful for troubleshooting problems with internationalization, but will cause saved pages to be displayed incorrectly in most cases.